mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 recommended.

-If OVMF is compiled without network boot support, then network boot support within OpenCore may be added by loading the full network boot stack provided with OpenCore:
+If OVMF is compiled without network boot support, then network boot support within OpenCore only may be added loading the full network boot stack provided with OpenCore as OpenCore `Drivers`:

  - TODO: confirm, and list